jckmgraw/cs98-hack-a-thing-1/README.md

 ### Weather Fetcher Hack A Thingy

 I chose to grab data from a weather API using react + redux.
-You can input which city you would like to see weather for.
+You can input which city you would like to see the weather for.
 The web app should behave as you would expect a standard form on the internet to behave.

 TODO: [swagger](https://swagger.io/) + [nestjs](https://docs.nestjs.com/) backend to keep exploring some more tools & frameworks.

 ### Run locally

 - Install yarn & node
+- I left the API key in `env.js` instead of moving it to `.env`
 - `yarn start` to open `localhost:3000`

 ### Requirements